Girl buried under Pakistan avalanche for 18 hours is found alive

-MUZAFFARABAD, Pakistan (Reuters) - A 12-year-old girl was found alive on Wednesday after being buried for 18 hours when an avalanche in Pakistan-controlled Kashmir engulfed the family house.
+MUZAFFARABAD, Pakistan (Reuters) - A 12-year-old girl was found alive on Tuesday after being buried for 18 hours when an avalanche in Pakistan-controlled Kashmir engulfed the family house, her mother said on Wednesday.

 Samina Bibi recalled screaming and shouting for help as she lay trapped in a room under the snow.